MycroftAI/mycroft-core/README.md

 - run `PYTHONPATH=. python client/skills/main.py` # main skills executable, loads all skills under skills dir

 *Note: The above scripts are blocking, so each will need to be run in a separate terminal session.
 Each terminal session will require that the virtualenv be activated.
 There are very few reasons to use this method.*

+# FAQ/Common Errors

+#### When running mycroft, I get the error `mycroft.messagebus.client.ws - ERROR - Exception("Uncaught 'error' event.",)`

+This means that you are not running the `./start.sh service` process.
+In order to fully run Mycroft, you must run `./start.sh service`, `./start.sh skills`, and `./start.sh voice`/`./start.sh cli` all at the same time.
+This can be done using different terminal windows, or by using the included `./mycroft.sh start`, which runs all three process using `screen`.